RedisTimeSeries/RedisTimeSeries/docs/commands/ts.info.md

 #### Description

-Returns information and statistics on the time series.
+Returns information and statistics for a time series.

 #### Parameters